-$DW{is}(universe) = [DN{s}(universe) \div ADN{s}(sample)] (4 \div Q{i})$ where DW{is}(universe) was the discharge weight, DN_s(universe) was the number of discharges from community hospitals in the universe within stratum s; ADN_s(sample) was the number of adjusted discharges from sample hospitals selected for the NIS; and Q_i was the number of quarters of discharge data contributed by hospital i to the NIS (usually $Q_i = 4$).
+$DW{is}(universe) = [DN_s(universe) \div ADN_s(sample)] (4 \div Q_i)$ where DWis(universe) was the discharge weight; DNs(universe) represented the number of discharges from community hospitals in the universe within stratum s; ADNs(sample) was the number of adjusted discharges from sample hospitals selected for the NIS; and $Q_i$ was the number of quarters of discharge data contributed by hospital i to the NIS (usually $Q_i = 4$ ).
 Thus, each discharge's weight (DISCWT) is equal to the number of universe discharges it represents in stratum s during that year.
 Since all discharges from 20% of the hospitals in each stratum were sampled when possible, the discharge weights are usually around five.